Up-to-date vaccination, along with following health and safety guidelines, is the best way to control the COVID-19 pandemic.

 If you are ill, please avoid coming to or being out on campus and call your healthcare provider for any symptoms that are severe or concerning to you.

 Daily monitoring for COVID-19 exposure risks and symptoms is an easy measure you can employ to prevent your risk of spreading infection.
-Therefore, all students, faculty, and staff are encouraged to complete a daily health self-assessment before being out on campus each day.
+Therefore, all students are encouraged to complete a daily health self-assessment before being out on campus each day.

 Additionally, so that our COVID-19 Support Team can assist you with further guidance, a COVID Support Form should be completed by those who: